 His empire grew further in the early 1890s when he established Cram and Sons general store at Wollongong on the site where he previously tried to license a hotel in Crown Street.
-The store was run by his son George for decades.
+The store was run by his sons for decades.

 When James Cram died in 1919 aged 93 he had well and truly left his mark on the Illawarra.